shsagir/play-area-sync/README.md

 ## Maintainability

 Find the right balance between being general and being precise (aka Captain Obvious).
 Very detailed step-by-step articles are easy to follow but get outdated very quickly.
 Don't "bury" numbers (like prices and limits) in articles.
 All those numbers must be managed in the "pricing" and the "specs" page.

+Keep it DRY!
+Don't repeat yourself.
+Don't cover the same topic on different places.
+Just link to the location where it best suits.

 ## Link checking